kwnetzwelt/piggytracker-frontend/README.md

-# Frontend for Haushalt
+# Frontend for Piggi

 This app was created using create-react-app and uses material-ui extensively.
+It requires a backend-service to connect to.

+This project helps to manage tracking your monthly expenses within your household.
+You can add an entry (something you purchased or a bill you received and payed).
+Each entry contains a date, value, category, remunerator (who paid for it) and a comment.
+Edit entries by tapping on them in the list.

+For each month (also for the upcoming month) you can create targets in the Details Menu of the Month.

+Make sure to setup the configuration before running the app!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Configuration

+### src/Config.js

+Please review src/Config.js to setup your environment.

 ## Available Scripts